python-control/python-control/doc/intro.rst

 Getting Started
 ---------------
 1. Download latest release from http://sf.net/projects/python-control/files.

 2. Untar the source code in a temporary directory and run 'python setup.py install' to build and install the code

 3. To see if things are working correctly, run ipython -pylab and run the script 'examples/secord-matlab.py'.
-This should generate a set response, Bode plot and Nyquist plot for a simple second order system.
+This should generate a step response, Bode plot and Nyquist plot for a simple second order system.

 4. To see the commands that are available, run the following commands in ipython::

        >>> import control
        >>> ?control.matlab

 5. If you want to have a MATLAB-like environment for running the control toolbox, use::

        >>> from control.matlab import *